-560 where E is the energy released by the earthquake and M is the moment magnitude of the earthquake magnitude (USGS Science Center, n.d.).
-Therefore, a magnitude 5 event corresponds to an energy release of 2.75 \ 10 J.
+355 where E is the energy released by the earthquake and M is the moment magnitude of the earthquake magnitude (USGS Science Center, n.d.).
+Therefore, a magnitude 5 event corresponds to an energy release of 2.75 1012 J.

-This calculation shows that there is a large amount of energy released by a magnitude 5 earthquake, but this number only relates to the energy released in the immediate environment of the fault that generated the earthquake.
-As the seismic energy where, r is the distance from the earthquake epicentre measured in metres and $E_0$ is the energy at the earthquake source.
+This calculation shows that there is clearly a large amount of energy released by a magnitude 5 earthquake, but this number only relates to the energy released in the immediate environment of the fault that generated the earthquake.
+As the seismic energy propagates out from the earthquake epicentre, it dissipates; this is referred to as geometric spreading.
+The formula for estimating the relationship between the energy dissipation and earthquake distance is given in Eqs.
+2 and 3 for surface waves and body waves (P and S phase) respectively where, r is the distance from the earthquake epicentre measured in metres and E_0 is the energy at the earthquake source.
 The surface waves occur later in the wavetrain than the body waves and tend to be of higher amplitude (see, for example, the Greek earthquake and the signals arriving after 1000 s in Fig. 10).
 These waves tend to cause the most shaking and therefore, the most damage.